awslabs/mxnet-lambda/README.md

 # MXNet package for AWS Lambda

-This is a reference application that predict labels along with their probablities for an image, using a pre-trained model on MXNet deployed on [AWS Lambda](https://aws.amazon.com/lambda).
+This is a reference application that predicts labels along with their probablities for an image using a pre-trained model with [Apache MXNet](http://mxnet.io) deployed on [AWS Lambda](https://aws.amazon.com/lambda).
 A Serverless Application Model template (SAM) and instructions are provided to automate the creation of an API endpoint.

-You can leverage the precompiled libraries to build your prediction pipeline on Lambda.
+You can leverage this package and its precompiled libraries to build your prediction pipeline on AWS Lambda with MXNet.

 Additional models can be found in the [Model Zoo](http://data.mxnet.io/models/)